a close up of a computer screen with a triangle pattern

 1. Costa Rica

-Costa Rica offers excellent English proficiency and strong US business cultural understanding, with good time zone alignment, though cost savings are more moderate—making it ideal when communication quality is your top priority.
+The country offers excellent English proficiency and strong US business cultural understanding, with good time zone alignment.
+Cost savings are more moderate, though, so it’s ideal when communication quality is your top priority.

 2. Mexico

-Mexican VAs are known for their strong educational background and versatility in handling various technical and administrative tasks.
+Mexican VAs are also known for their versatility in handling different technical and administrative tasks.

-The country’s established infrastructure for remote work and the availability of tech-savvy professionals provide an environment where you can find specialized skills that align with your dynamic business needs.
+The country's established infrastructure for remote work and the availability of tech-savvy professionals provide an environment where you can find specialized skills that align with any number of changing business needs.

 3. Argentina